![]() |

 Silverline Windows Reviews 2900 SeriesI just had a bunch of Silver Line 2900 series windows put into my home and they are really poor quality.
 There is condensation over the locks and across the entire window.
 I've had the installer out like 4 times already to replace several of the windows that have a variety of issues, from air getting in to poor seals.
 I'm really not sure whether the problem is the installation or the windows themselves, the installer of course blames Silverline and says we got a poor quality batch.
 I'm really at a loss.

 [Contractor Response]Where did you buy them from?
 Have the installer speak with the rep he used and have them comes out and take a look.
 It's too early in the game for you to be having these sorts of problems.
-Having said that, the Silverline 2900 window is really not considered a very good vinyl window and you are going to eventually have air infiltration issues, they just should have taken longer to show up.
+Having said that, the Silverline 2900 window is not a very good vinyl window and you will have air infiltration issues.
+However, they will take some time to show up.

 Silverline Windows ReviewsI have been looking at Simonton and Softlite, both of which look good.
 The problem is that they are a little on the expensive side for my budget.
 I do like Silverline and was wondering what part of these windows would be considered substandard.
 They seem to have a good glass package with low e glass and an argon fill.
 What are the mechanical side of these windows like?